hypervel/hypervel.org/docs/README.md

 }
 ```

-Your frontend application can even subscribe to your Laravel Hyperf events using [Laravel Echo](/docs/broadcasting) and WebSockets, allowing you to build real-time, dynamic applications:
+Your frontend application can even subscribe to your Hypervel events using [Laravel Echo](/docs/broadcasting) and WebSockets, allowing you to build real-time, dynamic applications:

 ```js
 Echo.private(`orders.${orderId}`)